wolski/imsbInfer/README.md

 R-package for the quantitative analysis of SWATH-MS data.

-- data import, filtering, transfromations
+- data import, filtering, transfromations, normalization,  scaling
 - visualization
 - QC on peptide and protein level
-- data normalization,  scaling

 How to build: